 Close to the Prince’s Palace, there is the Cathedral, where Grace Kelly’s and Rainiero III’s graves are located.
-Main Access into the Cathedral has stairs but there is another entrance that can be access for handicapped people in the left lateral.
+Main Access into the Cathedral has stairs but there is another entrance that can be accessed for handicapped people on the left lateral.

 Tuesday: Livorno, France

 We arrived in Livorno, France.
 Today there is a public transport strike.
 The center of the city is situated around 4-5 km and the only way to leave the harbor is by car or bus.
 The bus ($8 round ticket) that has been adapted for wheelchairs has already left.

 The nearer tourist places are Florence (95km) and Pisa (22km).
 The only option we had to visit something was to hire a taxi driver who asked us 600€ for the whole day, to visit Florence and Pisa (8 people), but we were not willing to pay.
 So instead we took part in a Wii tournament, watched people practice surfing in a FlowRider pool, had some fun playing games at an arcade, like air hockey, and even enjoyed a show on ice called “Encore.”